 How much do background checks cost per candidate?

-Entry-level criminal background checks range from $13.99 (Certn) to $39.95 (HireRight) per check, with comprehensive packages running $50-$80.
+Entry-level criminal background checks range from $13.99 (Certn) to $39.95 (HireRight) per check, with full-tier packages running $50-$80.
 Most tools charge per check with no monthly fees.
 Volume discounts typically start at 100+ checks per year, and add-ons like employment verification or drug screening add $10-$50 each.

 How long does a pre-employment background check take?

-Most criminal record checks complete within 1-3 business days through a consumer reporting agency.
+Criminal record checks complete within 1-3 business days through a consumer reporting agency.
 Motor vehicle records return in minutes.
 Full pre-employment packages - including employment verification, education checks, and criminal records - average 3-5 business days.
-Checkr's AI-powered platform processes many criminal checks same-day.
+Checkr’s AI-powered platform processes many criminal checks same-day.

-What is the best background check tool for recruiting agencies?
+What is the best background check tool?

 What background check compliance laws changed in 2026?